SatDump/SatDump/README.md

-sudo apt install librtlsdr-dev libhackrf-dev libairspy-dev libairspyhf-dev                                    # All libraries required for live processing (optional) sudo apt install libglew-dev libglfw3-dev                                                                     # Only if you want to build the GUI Version (optional) sudo apt install libzstd-dev                                                                                  # Only if you want to build with ZIQ Recording compression sudo apt install libomp-dev                                                                                   # Shouldn't be required in general, but in case you have errors with OMP
+sudo apt install librtlsdr-dev libhackrf-dev libairspy-dev libairspyhf-dev                                    # All libraries required for live processing (optional) sudo apt install libglew-dev libglfw3-dev                                                                     # Only if you want to build the GUI Version (optional) sudo apt install libzstd-dev                                                                                  # Only if you want to build with ZIQ Recording compression sudo apt install libomp-dev                                                                                   # Shouldn't be required in general, but in case you have errors with
 (optional)

 # Linux: Install dependencies on Red-Hat-based systems:
 sudo dnf install git cmake g++ fftw-devel volk-devel libpng-devel luajit-devel sudo dnf install nng-devel